Blood Clot Info: Risks, Symptoms, Treatment & Prevention

 Personal Stories

 Personal storytelling about blood clots makes an impact.
-For more than 15 years, NBCA has been giving blood clot survivors a platform to tell your blood clot stories, which we share on our website, on social media, in our educational programs, and in our day-to-day efforts of advocating for all people affected by blood clots and clotting disorders.
+For more than 15 years, NBCA has been giving blood clot survivors a platform to tell your blood clot stories, which we share on our website, on social media, in our educational programs.
 You can read these stories here: Patient Stories

 Current News